dy/piezo/docs/r&d.md

 * assignment lhs?
   - can be `a <| b = c | d`

-## [x] Arrays: rotate or not rotate (x << 1)? -> let's try to not rotate
+## [ ] Arrays: rotate or not rotate?

+* Rotate: `list << 1`, `list >> 2`
   + Allows explicit ring buffers
   + Allows explicit memory buffers
   + If we implement memory buffers somehow else, we still need to store offset, not shift actual memory
   + Offset param is possibly fastest way to implement it
   + It makes use of i32 spot
-- It's slower on access, since it must apply extra sum operator and possibly mod
+  - It's slower on access, since it must apply extra memory read / sum operator
-- If we export such array, the memory becomes useless to read
+  - If we export such array, the memory becomes useless to read ?
+We may not need to care about exact rotation, array can have meaning as a chunk
-- User can implement rotation manually, which would be more explicit
-- There's no way to read the shifted amount by user
+  - There's no way to read the shifted amount by user ?
-?
 Do we ever need rotating more than just 1 step?
   ?
 Do we ever need rotating right, rather than left?
   ?
 Do we ever need non-rotating memory in function body?
   - Rotate can be done as `a = a[1..,0]`
     ~ very costly
-- It can be implemented relatively safely by user, without perf penality . `a[offset + 1]; offset++`
+  - It can be implemented relatively safely by user, without perf penality and more explicitly . `a[offset + 1]; offset++`
     + since we already rotate index access via modwrap
+    - prohibits static indexes like `x.0`, `x.1`

+  ?! note: we can use `@i++, @p++` directives to indicate that phase is incremented after the fn call

+* Rotate as `@ a = [1..,0];` via memory copy ops
+  ? how efficient is that?

 ## [x] Arrays: neg-index access or no? -> let's try modwrap